 We employ a variety of teaching methods including art, music, discussion, the development of thinking skills, drama, the use of artefacts, pictures, stories, and the use of periods of stillness and reflection.

 RE Impact Statement

-To fulfil our vision of inspiring a generation and Christian ethos, the children at Tickenham; develop a sense of awe and wonder and mystery, respect for others, build their sense of identity and belonging, explore their own beliefs and consider challenging questions.
-Through their R.E. learning, children are able to make links between their own lives and those of others, both in their community and in the wider world, developing an understanding of other people’s cultures and ways of life.
-As children progress throughout the school they are encouraged to explore their spirituality and develop a sense of their own belonging in the world therefore preparing them for secondary school and life in the wider world.
+To fulfil our vision of inspiring a generation the children at Tickenham develop a sense of awe and wonder and mystery, respect for others, build their sense of identity and belonging, explore their own beliefs and consider challenging questions.
+Through their RE learning, children are able to make links between their own lives and those of others, both in their community and in the wider world, developing an understanding of other people’s cultures and ways of life.
+As children progress throughout the school, they are encouraged to explore their spirituality and develop a sense of their own belonging in the world therefore preparing them for secondary school and life in the wider world.